Silver prices reach new highs: is now the time to invest?

 There are several factors to consider when deciding whether or not to invest in silver.

 The investment case for silver is distinct from gold.
-While it is, similarly, a precious metal with a rich history of usage in coinage, in the modern era it is silver’s industrial qualities that have the greatest bearing on its price.
+While it is also a precious metal with a rich history of usage in coinage, in the modern era it is silver’s industrial qualities that have the greatest bearing on its price.

-For these reasons, silver “sometimes tracks action in copper prices more than the ‘safe haven’ precious metal”.
+For these reasons, silver sometimes tracks action in copper prices more than gold.

 As well as the industries above that have traditionally driven silver demand, Ash also highlights three “boom industries” to which silver is particularly relevant: renewable energy (particularly photovoltaic (PV) solar panels); artificial intelligence (AI), thanks to its use in wiring, connectors and switches; and defence, for the same reasons.

-The rise of these industries is, potentially, contributing towards an imbalance of supply and demand for silver which should, over the medium term, be positive for the silver price.
+The rise of these industries is, potentially, contributing towards an imbalance of supply and demand for silver which should, over the medium term, be positive for the silver price, and make silver well worth investing in.

-According to The Silver Institute, between 2015 and 2023 annual demand for silver increased from 1.07 billion ounces to 1.20 billion.
-Over the same period, supply fell from 1.05 billion ounces to 1.01 billion.
-There is, in other words, a widening gap between the amount of silver required and the amount produced.
+According to The Silver Institute, between 2016 and 2024 total annual demand for silver increased from 993.3 million ounces to 1.16 billion.
+Over the same period, supply fell from 1.06 billion ounces to 1.02 billion.
+In other words, where there was a surplus eight years ago, there is now a deficit.

 The boom industries are the main drivers of increasing demand.
-Total industrial silver demand increased from 457 million ounces in 2015 to 654 million in 2023, and that number is expected to jump by 9% to 711 million ounces in 2024.
+Total industrial silver demand increased from 491 million ounces in 2015 to a record 680.5 million ounces in 2024, and that number is expected to jump by 9% to 711 million ounces in 2024.
 Electronics, particularly PV solar panels, is the largest driver of increasing industrial silver demand.

 One thing to keep in mind when considering investing in silver, though, is its volatility.
 Futures and options speculators call it “the devil’s metal”, says Ash, on account of its propensity to make sudden, sharp moves just as they think they’ve figured it out.